NuggMD

 Pre-Portion Your THC Toppers

-THC toppers are a great way to avoid the above scenario.
-Pre-portioned butter and oil allow you to infuse select ingredients or parts of the meal in a measured fashion.
-This option works great for ingredients you typically use to top a meal, like salad dressings, honey, or butter on toast.
+Pre-portioned butter and oil allow you to infuse select ingredients or parts of a meal in a controlled manner.
+Pre-portioned infused toppers work great for ingredients you typically use to top a meal, like salad dressings, honey, or butter on toast.

 Be Meticulous in Your Food Prep & Mixing

-Unevenly mixed meals leave some bites with too much flavor and others without enough.
+Unevenly mixed meals leave some bites with too much flavor and others with too little.
 The same uneven distribution happens with infused ingredients.
-In the latter's case, improper dosing can lead to some portions containing significantly different doses of THC than the next.
+In the latter's case, improper dosing can lead to some portions containing significantly different doses of THC than others.

-Infuser tools and pre-packaged options should cut down on this concern.
-And taking the time to fully mix your ingredients (no rushing!) is important to achieve consistent results.
-Still, with homemade edibles, there is always a risk of unevenly dosed creations.
+Infuser tools and pre-packaged options should reduce this concern.
+And taking the time to fully mix your ingredients is important to achieve consistent results.
+Still, with homemade edibles, there is always a risk of uneven dosing.

 Step 4: Enjoy (and Take Your Time)